 If your first thought is that you hardly have enough time in the morning as it is, fear not.
 A slow morning simply means dedicating just 15 minutes on a single morning a week to starting your day in a leisurely way.

-It could involve anything from savouring a cup of tea, to heading out for a mindful walk in nature.
+It could involve anything from savoring a cup of tea to heading out for a mindful walk in nature.

 Used in meditation and prayer, incense can help calm your senses and rid you of any lingering negative energy.